Tuition-Free Online College in Wyoming 2026

 Wyoming State Scholarships And Grants

-The Hathaway Scholarship is Wyoming’s most well-known state aid program.
-It is a merit-based scholarship available to eligible Wyoming high school graduates who attend participating in-state institutions.
-Award levels vary based on GPA and coursework completed in high school, and students must meet ongoing academic requirements to maintain eligibility.
+• Hathaway Scholarship: A merit-based scholarship available to eligible Wyoming high school graduates who attend participating in-state colleges.
+Award amounts vary based on GPA and completed coursework, and students must meet ongoing academic requirements to maintain eligibility.

 Federal Financial Aid